Invoice templates for self-employed businesses

 Limited companies must include their full company name as it appears on their certificate of incorporation.
 Although not legally required, most limited companies opt to include their Company Registration Number (CRN) as well.

-VAT registered businesses must issue VAT invoices to their customers which need to include their VAT number and a breakdown of the VAT charged.
+VAT-registered businesses must issue VAT invoices which need to include their VAT number and a breakdown of the VAT charged.

-Many self-employed workers are in creative or specialised industries.
+Many self-employed business owners are in creative or specialised industries.
 Invoices need to include certain information, but they don’t need to be boring!
-Consider customising your invoice template to showcase your expertise, or to market your business.
+Consider customising your invoice template to showcase your expertise or to market your business.

 While you can certainly design your own invoice template, invoicing software can help make this simple with premade templates.

-Still confused about invoicing?
-No worries - below, we’ve provided a sample invoice for a self-employed graphic designer.
-It is customised to suit their work, includes all of the mandatory information, as well as additional bank information and payment terms.
+Below, we’ve provided a sample invoice for a self-employed graphic designer, created with SumUp Invoices.
+It's customised to suit their work and includes all of the mandatory information, as well as additional bank information and payment terms.